ACI Chapter Guide

 How does ACI recognize chapters who have the best programs?

-ACI annually recognizes chapters whose performance is considered excellent or outstanding through the Outstanding and Excellent Chapter Awards program.
+ACI annually recognizes chapters whose performance is considered excellent or outstanding through the Chapter Recognition Program.
 This recognition is based on the activities the chapter describes in its annual report.

 Can chapters reach out to other chapters to discuss common problems?

 Yes.
 Contact information for all chapters is located under the “Chapters” tab of ACI’s website.
-You may also connect with ACI Chapter Activities staff and other chapters through LinkedIn and Facebook.
+You may also connect with ACI Chapter Activities staff and other chapters through social media.